adriengoleb/adriengoleb/README.md

 <br>

-*   🧠  Recently graduated, I'am very enthusiastic to solve real-world problems.
+*   🧠  I'am very enthusiastic to solve real-world problems.
 As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and            gain new skills.
 I never stop learning 📚.

 <br>

-*   🔭 Outside of my school classes, I’m currently working on training differents neural networks structures (RNN,CNN) for a music genre differentiation and **working            on a community project: IAZ, writing and organizing AI courses from A to Z** for a French speaking audience : https://github.com/adriengoleb/ia-z
+*   🔭 I’m currently doing a research intership in Safran Tech and I'm working on the adaptation of deep learning model on segmentation tasks applied to adverse conditions in the autonomous vehicle field.
+In parallel, I'm **working on a community project: IAZ, writing and organizing AI courses from A to Z** for a French speaking audience : https://github.com/adriengoleb/ia-z and participate to writing scientific articles on "**la revue IA**" about frugal AI and Domain adaptation.
+I continue to improve my skills in data analysis through different projects

 <br>